burin-n/hotword_spotting/README.md

 ```

 ## windows
-Using Anaconda is recommend since a direct installation via python-pip will occur errors on llmvlite and pyaudio packages.
+Using Anaconda is recommended since a direct installation via python-pip will occur errors on llmvlite and pyaudio packages.
 ```
 conda install python=3.6
 conda install -c anaconda pyaudio